mtake986/Data_strs_final_project/stack.md

 Remember that a stack's key concept is LIFO.
 I don't explain this a lot here, but there is something similar called a queue whose key concept is First In, First Out, FIFO.

 ## **`HERE IS AN EXAMPLE PROBLEM FOR YOU `**
-Solve it by using a stack.
+Edit [this python file](problem_files/stack.py) and solve this problem by using a stack.
 Create a list and add one character in a string **Good morning** at a time by using append() into the list you have created.
 Then, change **morning** to **evening** instead of **morning**.
 Note that
 * when you pop some words, you can use for loop.